thorfour/stocktopus/README.md

 For example:
 `/stocktopus watch #funlist GOOG`
-Would add GOOG to a watch list called funlist, and then anyone in your slack team can access that same list Ex. `/stocktopus list #funlist`
+Would add GOOG to a watch list called funlist, and then anyone in your Slack team can access that same list Ex. `/stocktopus list #funlist`

 You might also want to watch/buy or lookup securities listed on non-US exchanges.
 To do so simply add the exchange followed by a colon(:) before the ticker name.
 Ex. `/stocktopus tse:are` to list the ARE stock from the Toronto Stock Exchange